 UK Feed-In Tariffs

 The UK Feed-in Tariffs (FITs) scheme was introduced by the government on 1 April 2010, to encourage deployment of additional small-scale (less than 5MW) low-carbon electricity generation, particularly by organisations, businesses, communities and individuals that have not traditionally engaged in the electricity market.
-This will allow many people to invest in solar power generation schemes in return for a guaranteed payment from an electricity supplier of their choice for the electricity they generate and use as well as a guaranteed payment for unused surplus electricity they export back to the grid.
+This allows many people to invest in solar power generation schemes in return for a guaranteed payment from an electricity supplier of their choice for the electricity they generate and use as well as a guaranteed payment for unused surplus electricity they export back to the grid.

 What are the benefits of FITs?